-In 2019, the Network Lead is implementing an evaluability assessment (also called a feasibility study) to identify a small number of current CTE programs, models, or pathways that are ready to be rigorously evaluated.
-The process will begin with broad outreach to the CTE community to give a variety of CTE stakeholders the opportunity to nominate programs or models to be studied.
-The Network Lead research team will then work with representatives of nominated programs to understand key components—for example, students’ experiences in the program, the enrollment process, and how many students participate—and gather data to assess the possibility for rigorous research.
+In 2019 and 2020, the Network Lead conducted an evaluability assessment (also known as a feasibility study) to identify a small number of career and technical education (CTE) programs, models, or pathways that were ready to be rigorously evaluated.
+This process began with a broad outreach effort to the CTE community to give a variety of CTE stakeholders the opportunity to nominate programs or models to be studied.
+The Network Lead research team then worked with representatives of nominated programs to understand key components—for example, students’ experiences in the program, the enrollment process, and how many students participate—and gather data to assess the possibility for rigorous research.

-Once programs have been identified that show potential for evaluation, the research team will vet additional details to verify a theory of change and confirm stakeholder desire to participate in research.
-Following site visits to a small number of potential candidates, the team will recommend a final set of programs based on the strength of the possible research model and the contribution the research would make in addressing gaps in the field.
-A final report will present the best candidates for research as well as information on the entire process and all programs investigated.
+After identifying programs that showed potential for evaluation, the research team vetted additional details to verify a theory of change and confirm stakeholder desire to participate in research.
+The team then recommended a final set of programs based on the strength of the possible research model and the contribution the research would make in addressing gaps in the field.

 Study period: 2019–2020